sothawo/mapjfx/README.md

 # mapjfx

-mapjfx provides a JavaFX8 region containing a map. it uses [OpenLayers](http://openlayers.org) as the map technology.
+mapjfx provides a JavaFX8 region containing a map, allowing to zoom, pan, and use markers.

+It uses [OpenLayers](http://openlayers.org) as the map technology.
 More Information about the project can be found at [the sothawo website](http://www.sothawo.com/projects/mapjfx/).

 ## license